-This easy homemade green enchilada sauce recipe is made with fresh tomatillos, spices and a mix of chili peppers, so much better than store bought!
+This easy green enchilada sauce recipe is tangy and delicious with roasted chilies, tomatillos, and fresh herbs, so much better than store bought!

 You know what I love about a good green enchilada sauce?
 It's the combination of roasted tomatillos and roasted chili peppers.
 Tomatillos are staple Mexican ingredients and they're easy to cook with.

-You can eat tomatillos raw, but they are so good when roasted and blended up, especially with other staple Mexican ingredients, like the chili pepper and all those outstanding seasonings.
+You can eat tomatillos raw, but they are so good when roasted and blended, especially with other staple Mexican ingredients, like the chili peppers, fresh herbs, and all those outstanding seasonings.

 It's a lot like a salsa verde, but for enchiladas!